Conejos County DUI Guide

 Critical Deadlines

-• License Suspension Timeline: If you don't request an ALR hearing or if you lose the hearing, your license will be suspended.
-The length of the suspension varies based on the circumstances of your case, including your BAC level and any prior DUI convictions.
+• License Suspension: If you do not request an ALR hearing, your license will be automatically suspended.
+The suspension period varies depending on the circumstances of your arrest and your prior record.

 DUI Enforcement in Conejos County